 "I wish I could just disappear," said Violet faster than she could think.
 "Whenever I wanted to, I mean," she added.
 Scary.
 Had she almost wished her non-existence?

-"The contract is formed," said the not-quite-a-cat creature that called itself Kyuubey.
+"The contract is formed," said the not-quite-a-cat creature that called itself Kyubey.
 It said something else, something about entropy, perhaps.
 But Violet barely heard it through the sudden pain that gripped her entire body.

 It felt like her heart was being lifted in the air and forced to carry all her weight.
-She stood on tiptoe and reached out to try to grab something, anything.
+She stood on tiptoe and reached out to try and grab something, anything.
 But her flailing only made the pain worse.
 Gravity pulled her down, stretching her veins to the point where they would surely snap.
 Every heartbeat was a burst of agony.
 All she could do was look up into the night sky, starless from the city's halo of light.

 She focused her mind just so, exactly as the gem taught her, and triggered her transformation.
 For a brief moment, her clothes vanished and the evening breeze chilled her skin.
 Then, one by one, new garments appeared.
-Around her body, a short-sleeved indigo dress that only reached above the halfway point of her thighs.
-It had just the right snugness for her comfort.
+Around her body, a short-sleeved indigo dress the reached above the halfway point of her thighs.
+It had just the right snugness for comfort.
 On each hand, a long glove in a lighter shade than her dress that stopped before the elbow.
 On her feet, a pair of low cut brown boots.

 Under the cloak, a dagger hung from its sheath on the left side of her belt, its weight calling out to her palm.
-She answered it, reaching across her body to grip the weapon and drew it out to slash at an imaginary foe.
-At the same time, her cloak fluttered open as if blown by a gust of wind, clearing a path for the strike.
+She answered it, reaching across her body to grip the weapon and drew it to slash at an imaginary foe.
+At the same time, her cloak fluttered open as if blown by a gust of wind, clearing a path for her strike.
 There was no resistance at all.
 The blade was weightless.
 It was as if its edge parted the air itself.